-At S T U D I O B all classes are for all levels.
-The primary style of yoga we teach is a power vinyasa flow, inspired by the Baptiste Power Vinyasa Style.
+At STUDIO B and YOC, all classes are for all levels.
+The primary style of yoga we teach is a power vinyasa flow.
 In this style you connect breath to movement as you flow from one pose to the next, building heat and fluidity.
 These classes take place in a heated room which encourages sweating, detoxifies the body, and helps the muscles stretch deeper.
 We emphasize the power of alignment, balance, and focus.
-We also offer other types of yoga for every practitioner including Yin, Gentle Flow and Kids Yoga.
+We also offer other types of yoga for every practitioner including Yin, Gentle Flow, Kids Yoga and even Barre Classes.
 Regardless of your age or level of experience, our high-quality instructors will lead you through a practice that will leave you feeling energized and empowered.
 Burn calories, stretch and strengthen muscles, relax the mind, cleanse the body, and be inspired.

 Our Motto: Be good to people.

 At STUDIO B we take the role of teacher very seriously.
 All of our instructors have at least 200 hours of formal yoga training and represent Studio B's mission and values both on and off the mat.
 To read more about our instructors, click on the images below.
 If you are interested in joining our dynamic team of leaders, get in touch!

 THIS SECTION IS UNDER CONSTRUCTION.
 UPDATED PICS AND BIOS COMING SOON!

 FALSE!
 The most common misconception about yoga, for sure, is that you need to be flexible in order to practice.
 This couldn't be further from the truth.
 In fact, you don't need to be flexible AT ALL to take yoga.
 Many of the poses you see on the internet and in magazines are not realistic for the average yogi, and we don't expect otherwise.
 Yoga, however, can help you become more flexible, but that's just one of the many benefits.